JMMackenzie/anytime-daat/README.md

 ## Changes
 The main changes in this version of the PISA engine allow for anytime query processing.
 The idea is to cluster the documents in the inverted index, and traverse the index in order of these clusters (attempting to visit the most promising clusters first).

+**NOTE: This branch allows for query weighting via the --weighted flag in both the `queries` and `evaluate_queries` binaries.**

 ## Algorithms implemented
 Each of the following algorithms is implemented in terms of the `wand`, `block_max_wand`, and